RiverMatsumoto/RiverMatsumoto.github.io/essays/coding_standards.md

 ### Nitpicky linters distract me

 After downloading and using the linter my computer science gave me, I went mad using the linter.
-When I am programming, I don't want warnings to distract me from aspects of the code that are actually functioning.
-This linter was warning me about spelling, the amount of new line spaces between code, highlight all of my code red, and more.
+When I am programming, I don't want warnings to distract me from actually implementing features.
+This linter was warning me about spelling, the amount of new line spaces between code, highlighting all of my code red, and more.
 This is just distracting me while I am solving a problem.
 The solution is to just turn off the linter until you want to refactor your code to clean it up.
 Even then, I do disagree with a few of the style suggestions.

 I want to work on the problem, then refactor when the time is right.
 When I have orange or red underlines on all of my code before it is even finished, it just doesn't feel good.
 Even if I can ignore it, when I need to intake that signal, process it, and finally ignore the warning, it adds up over time.